MicrosoftDocs/cloud-adoption-framework/docs/strategy/monitoring-strategy.md

 - Collect only the metrics and logs that are useful, measurable, and identifiable to the business and IT organization.

-- Define an integration plan with existing IT service management (ITSM) solutions, such as remedy or ServiceNow for incident generation or upstream monitoring.
+- Define an integration plan with existing IT service management (ITSM) solutions, such as remedy or ServiceNow, for incident generation or upstream monitoring.
 Determine which alerts should be forwarded, whether alert enrichment is required to support specific filtering requirements, and how to configure.

 - Understand who needs visibility, what they need to see, and how it should be visualized based on their roles and responsibilities.